thermalogic/PyRankine/README.md

 The PyRankine is the hybrid steady-state simulator of Rankine Cycle in Python.

-In the hybrid simulator, two kind of simulation approachs are provided:
+In the hybrid simulator, two kinds of simulation approaches are provided:

 * sequential-modular